NREL/EnergyPlus/design/FY2022/NFP_DuctSizing.md

 ####New fields ####

 The proposed new fields can be added at the end of the AirflowNetwork:SimulationControl object as optional.
 Or a new sizing object may be created: Sizing:AFN:Ducts with the same fields.

+Based on conference call, no comments are provided for this discussion.
+I propose to add new fields in the existing AirflowNetwork:SimulationControl object.
+No new object will be created.

 ## Testing/Validation/Data Sources ##